wp-plugins/simplemap/readme.txt

 Please visit [the SimpleMap home page](http://simplemap-plugin.com/) and leave a comment or [contact me](mailto:alison@alisothegeek.com) with any questions or concerns.

 == Changelog ==

+= 2.0.2 =
+* Hotfix to resolve conflict with WP 3.1 admin bar

 = 2.0.1 =
 * Fixed bug that was preventing importing of URL from CSV file